binhola/myst_cmb/README.md

 ## Purpose

-- Organize lecture material in a clean and readable format
+- Organize lecture material in a clean and readable format.
-- Collect key equations, definitions, and derivations
+- Collect key equations, definitions, and derivations.
-- Serve as long-term study and revision notes
+- Serve as long-term study and revision notes.

-> **Note**: This project is intended for **personal academic use** by NPAC students.
+> **Note** This project is intended for **personal academic use** by NPAC students.
 > It is not an official course document and does not replace attending lectures.

 ---

 ## Topics Covered

+- General Relativity
 - Cosmological perturbation theory
-- CMB physics and statistics
+- CMB physics and statistics ...
-- Inflation and early-universe physics
+- Inflation and early-universe physics  ...
-- Large-scale structure
+- Large-scale structure ...
-- Astroparticle cosmology

 (The content grows as the lectures progress.)